tarynpratt/tarynpivots.com/content/post/sql-server-2019-tuple-mover-behavior-change.md

 ### Behavior Change

 In SQL Server 2019, the tuple mover has a helper called the background merge task.
-The <a href="https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-query-performance?view=sql-server-ver15" target="_blank">docs have some details about it</a>:
+The [docs have some details about it](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-query-performance?view=sql-server-ver15):

 > Starting with SQL Server 2019 (15.x), the tuple-mover is helped by a background merge task that automatically compresses smaller OPEN delta rowgroups that have existed for some time as determined by an internal threshold, or merges COMPRESSED rowgroups from where a large number of rows has been deleted.
 This improves the columnstore index quality over time.